 - some lymphomas

-Through the Methodist Healthcare-West Clinic-University of Tennessee Health Science Center partnership, the Methodist Healthcare Cancer Center provides autologous blood stem cell or marrow transplants and autologous blood stem cell storage.
-All patients are treated in the Oncology Special Care Unit of Methodist Cancer Center.
+Through the Methodist Healthcare-West Clinic-University of Tennessee Health Science Center partnership, the West Cancer Center provides autologous blood stem cell or marrow transplants and autologous blood stem cell storage.
+All patients are treated in the Oncology Special Care Unit.

 In autologous peripheral blood stem cell transplantation (APBSCT), stem cells are collected from the bloodstream and stored for use later in patients treated with high doses of chemotherapy.
 The goal is to transplant healthy stem cells after high doses of chemotherapy.
 The healthy stem cells can restore the bone marrow’s ability to produce healthy blood cells.